ptahproject/ptah/docs/overview.rst

 Ptah CMS
 ========

-The ptah_cms package depends on the ptah package and contains no policy or user interface.
-The pixels you see on the screen resulting from the install.rst document is ptah_app.
-The kernel of the CMS exists in ptah_cms.
+The ptah.cms package depends on the ptah package and contains no policy or user interface.
+The pixels you see on the screen resulting from the install.rst document is ptah.cmsapp.
+The kernel of the CMS exists in ptah.cms.
-If you want an alternative datastore fork ptah_cms package and change the models to use mongo, zodb, etc.
+If you want an alternative datastore fork ptah.cms package and change the models to use mongo, zodb, etc.

 The package is responsible for permissions, base content models, blob,